10 min. reading

 -

-The Anchor: Start with a large piece placed slightly off-center.
+The Anchor: A big piece that lies slightly off-center.

 -

-The Cloud Formation: Smaller pieces radiate outward.
-Maintain an even distribution of visual weight-a large dark oil painting on the left might be balanced by a cluster of four smaller sketches with wide white mats on the right.
-The white mats add negative space (air) to balance the density of the oil painting.
+The Cloud Formation: Smaller fragments radiate outward.
+Maintain an even distribution of visual weight—a large dark oil painting to the left could be balanced out by a cluster of four smaller sketches, but with wide white mats to the right.
+The white mats increase negative space (air) to offset the density of the oil painting.

 Shelving: The Zig-Zag Rule